JustinCheung168/klutzbot/README.md

 General purpose Discord bot

-Uses poetry for dependencies; run with:
+Uses poetry for dependencies; get poetry, update dependencies using the provided poetry files, then run with:
 `poetry run ./main.py`
-in the top level directory
+in the top level directory.

+You must provide a bot token in a ".env" file.